 As aggressive monetary policy tightening is increasing the risk of an economic recession, government yield curves have turned downward sloping in many markets during the latter half of 2022, both in the largest European ones and the U.S, as well as for Finland.

 Secondary market developments

 The State Treasury actively follows the primary dealer quoting activity in the secondary markets.
 There are guidelines for the Primary Dealers on quoting for different maturities in the interdealer market, where the bid-offer spread of the price quotes is observed and tracked.
 The average bid-offer spread of all the market makers is calculated and each Primary Dealer benchmarked against the average.
 On a weekly basis, the State Treasury reports the analysed spread data for the benchmark bond quotes back to the individual Primary Dealer banks.
-In 2021, the bid-offer spreads in the interdealer market remained stable on average during the year with the exception of some widening towards year-end.
+In 2022, there was a deterioration in the bond interdealer market conditions from end of February onwards, and the interdealer market bid-offer spreads widened accordingly especially in the latter half of the year.

 Primary dealers report customer trade volumes to the State Treasury within the Euro Market Activity Reporting (EMAR).
 The reporting takes place on a monthly basis, and the data is consolidated and used for monitoring and analysis.
-According to the EMAR data, the monthly secondary market customer turnover volumes have slightly decreased from the previous year.
-The average monthly turnover volume (sales and purchases) was EUR 8.5 billion in 2021 (EUR 9.4 billion in 2020).
-In relative terms, the monthly average turnover volume is around 8.2% of the outstanding euro benchmark bond stock (10.2% in 2020).
+According to the EMAR data, the overall secondary market customer turnover volume decreased slightly in comparison to 2021.
+The yearly turnover in total was EUR 95.75 billion.
+The average monthly turnover (sales and purchases) was EUR 8.0 billion in 2022 (EUR 8.5 in 2021).
+In relative terms, the monthly average turnover volume was 7.5% of the total outstanding euro benchmark bond stock (8.2% in 2021).